DaemonMorningstar/DnD-5e-Sunhold-Wiki/content/index.md

   - Documentation
 ---
  Welcome!
 Welcome!
 Welcome!
- this is the wonderful [[Kingdom of Sunhold]]! there are many wonderful towns and cities within not only this kingdom, but the entirety of this world.
+ first things first, here's the [[content/Readme|Readme]], you'll want to look at that. this is the wonderful [[Kingdom of Sunhold]]! there are many wonderful towns and cities within not only this kingdom, but the entirety of this world.
 Now, you, you're something special.
 Yes yes, i see great potential in you. potential for what you ask? well that's up to you.
 Now now, lets go explore this wonderful world together.
 I can not wait to see what you and your group get into!